 The Royalists were able to infiltrate the town, and Colonel Ramsay and his men sought refuge in St Mary's Church, where the tower still bears the scars of Royalist bullets.
-The Royalists were forced to surrender and some 120 men were marched away in chains.
+The Parliamentarians were forced to surrender and some 120 men were marched away in chains.
 The town was burned and looted, but much worse was to follow a few years later.

 The Great Fire